-JAMES CONLON is one of today’s most versatile and respected conductors.
-He has conducted virtually every major American and European symphony orchestra and has a led several hundred symphonic and choral works and more than ninety operas.
-Through worldwide touring, an extensive discography and videography, television appearances and guest speaking engagements, Conlon is one of classical music’s most recognized interpreters.
+JAMES CONLON, one of today’s most versatile and respected conductors, has cultivated a vast symphonic, operatic and choral repertoire.
+Since his 1974 debut with the New York Philharmonic, he has conducted virtually every major American and European symphony orchestra.
+Through worldwide touring, an extensive discography and videography, numerous essays and commentaries, frequent television appearances and guest speaking engagements, Mr. Conlon is one of classical music’s most recognized interpreters.

 Mr. Conlon is Music Director of the Los Angeles Opera and Principal Conductor of the RAI National Symphony Orchestra in Torino, Italy, where he is the first American to hold the position in the orchestra's 84-year history.
 He served as Music Director of the Cincinnati May Festival for 37 years (1979–2016) holding one of the longest tenures of any director of an American classical music institution, and is now Conductor Laureate.
 Mr. Conlon has also served as Music Director of the Ravinia Festival, summer home of the Chicago Symphony (2006–15); Principal Conductor of the Paris National Opera (1995–2004); General Music Director of the City of Cologne, Germany (1989–2002), where he was Music Director of both the Gürzenich Orchestra Cologne and the Cologne Opera; and Music Director of the Rotterdam Philharmonic (1983–91).
 He has conducted more than 270 performances at the Metropolitan Opera since his debut there in 1976.
 He has also conducted at Teatro alla Scala, Wiener Staatsoper, Mariinsky Theatre, Royal Opera at Covent Garden in London, Teatro del Opera di Roma, Maggio Musicale Fiorentino, and Lyric Opera of Chicago.